staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-variables.md

     * **Domains** - The comma-separated list of domains you can send requests to with the secret variable.
 If a domain isn't in this list, you can't send the secret variable in your requests.
 By default, you can include secret variables in requests to any domain.
 To add domains, select **All** then enter your domains.

 1. Select <img alt="Save icon" src="https://assets.postman.com/postman-docs/icon-save.jpg#icon" width="16px"> **Save**.

+    > If [autosave](/docs/getting-started/installation/settings/#application) is turned on, you must manually save changes to your Postman vault.

     <!-- TODO: add screenshot -->